 - (1) Certain prepayments of mortgage loans financed with the proceeds of such series of bonds are to be applied first to the redemption of certain bonds within such series. - (2) These are variable rate bonds that are repriced according to the terms in the respective Official Statement. - (3) These are taxable bonds with redemption provisions pertaining only to these bonds.
 For a description of the redemption provisions refer to the Official Statement. - (4) These are taxable bonds. - (5) Multi-Family Mortgage Revenue Bonds Series 2009 A-3 are non-parity bonds under this bond resolution.
 These bonds are special obligations payable solely from the trust estate pledged under the series resolution. - (6) These pass-through bonds are subject to mandatory payment, without premium, on the first day of each month from scheduled principal payments and prepayments.
-For a description of the principal payment and redemption provisions refer to the Official Statement. - (7) These are Freddie Mac tax-exempt loans (Freddie TEL) with CDA as the governmental lender and Wilmington Trust, National Association, as the fiscal agent. - (8) These bonds are stand-alone non-parity bonds under the Bond Resolution pledged solely from the trust estate pledged under the applicable series resolution and not from revenues or other amounts pledged to parity bonds.
+For a description of the principal payment and redemption provisions refer to the Official Statement - (7) These are Freddie Mac tax-exempt loans (Freddie TEL) with CDA as the governmental lender and Wilmington Trust, National Association, as the fiscal agent. - (8) These bonds are stand-alone non-parity bonds under the Bond Resolution pledged solely from the trust estate pledged under the applicable series resolution and not from revenues or other amounts pledged to parity bonds.
 These bonds are pass-through bonds and are subject to mandatory payment, without premium, on the first day of each month from scheduled principal payments and prepayments.
 For a description of the principal payment and redemption provisions refer to the Official Statements for these bonds. - (9) The 2022 Series E Bonds are subject to mandatory tender on the following dates: (i) June 1, 2023 with respect to the 2022 Series E-1 Bonds, (ii) September 1, 2023 with respect to the 2022 Series E-2 Bonds, and (iii) February 1, 2024 with respect to the 2022 Series E-3 Bonds.
-The Administration expects to refund each series of 2022 Series E Bonds on their respective mandatory tender date. - (10) See information under caption "Outstanding Multi-Family Mortgage Revenue Bonds" above.
+The Administration expects to refund each such sub-series of 2022 Series E Bonds on its respective mandatory tender date. - (10) The 2023 Series G Bonds are subject to mandatory tender on the following dates: (i) June 1, 2024 with respect to the 2023 Series G-1 and G-4 Bonds, (ii) December 1, 2024 with respect to the 2023 Series G-2 and G-5 Bonds, and (iii) February 1, 2025 with respect to the 2023 Series G-3 and G-6 Bonds.
+The Administration expects to refund each such sub-series of 2023 Series G Bonds on its respective mandatory tender date. - (11) See information under caption "Outstanding Multi-Family Mortgage Revenue Bonds" above.

-For updated information on issuances and/or redemptions after October 1, 2023, please refer to the website www.dhcd.maryland.gov, Investors.
+For updated information on issuances and/or redemptions after January 1, 2024, please refer to the website www.dhcd.maryland.gov, Investors.